 California State University Maritime Academy (Cal Maritime) is located in Northern California and has a campus enrollment of approximately 1,100 students.
 Cal Maritime is located in Vallejo, on the San Francisco Bay.
-Maritime Academy is the only degree-granting maritime academy on the West Coast, and is a small, structured and focused campus providing a high-quality practical education.
-Focusing on marine transportation, engineering, global business and international policy; Maritime students study one of six majors, and students are generally very focused on their chosen fields.
+Cal Maritime is the only degree-granting maritime academy on the West Coast, and is a small, structured and focused campus providing a high-quality practical education.
+Focusing on marine transportation, engineering, global business, and international policy.
+Cal Maritime students study one of six majors, and students are generally very focused on their chosen fields.
 As an example, students in the Maritime Policy and Management Department develop: 1) the written and oral communication and critical thinking skills necessary to succeed; 2) a practical balance of theoretical knowledge, experiential learning, strong ethical values and global leadership skills and 3) the ability to apply the knowledge, values and skills to the needs of international business, non-profit organizations and government agencies.

-With an average class size of 23 students, excellent faculty, a supportive small school atmosphere and a high post-graduation rate of immediate employment, Maritime Academy is recognized as one to the top choices in U.S. higher education.
+With an average class size of 23 students, excellent faculty, a supportive small school atmosphere and a high post-graduation rate of immediate employment, Cal Maritime is recognized as one to the top choices in U.S. higher education.

 This campus is open to a select number of exchange students with demonstrated interest in maritime affairs in the fields of engineering, international business and global studies.
 Exchange students may also take subjects from other areas in which prerequisites have been met, subject to availability.
 Exchange applicants may be subject to an interview via Skype as part of the selection process.